There are still places available on this course to start in September 2016 – apply now through UCAS Extra

+- You will be taught at Brackenhurst campus, which is the ideal environment for studying wildlife conservation.
+With easy access to Nottingham city centre you get the best of both worlds.

+- You will take part in a residential field course in the UK or overseas during Year Two - this will enable you to study wildlife in a range of habitats - previous students have surveyed:

+(Updated)

-- You will be taught at Brackenhurst campus, which is the ideal environment for studying environmental sciences.
-We have 200 hectares of farmland, woodland and wetland estate with a diverse range of habitats and wildlife species.
+- You will be taught at Brackenhurst campus, which is the ideal environment for studying wildlife conservation.
+With easy access to Nottingham city centre you get the best of both worlds.

-- You will take part in a residential field course in the UK or overseas during Year Two.
-This will enable you to study wildlife in a range of habitats.
-Our previous students have surveyed:
+- You will take part in a residential field course in the UK or overseas during Year Two - this will enable you to study wildlife in a range of habitats - previous students have surveyed: